andrus/jetty-launcher/README.md

 jetty-launcher
 ==============

 A launcher that runs a Java web app from a simple "main" method.
-Primarily useful in Eclipse.
+Its primary purpose is to run Java web apps in Eclipse.

 What's Included
 ---------------